 Whether you’re the traveller gallivanting off to some far flung destination, or the loved one who is sending them off, saying goodbye is hard.

 It’s normal to feel a pang of travel envy.
-This is especially true if they’re visiting a country or city that’s been on your travel wish list for ages (hello, San Francisco in my case).
+This is especially true if they’re visiting a country or city that’s been on your travel wish list for ages.
 There’s nothing wrong with feeling a little jealous – you’re a wanderluster, it’s in your blood.
-It doesn’t take away from the fact that you are outrageously proud of your bestie, sister, whoever, for taking the step and seeing the world, or at least their chosen part of it.
+It doesn’t take away from the fact that you are outrageously proud of your bestie, sister, whoever it is, for taking the step and seeing the world, or at least their chosen part of it.

 A good friend of mine recently left the UK for a new life in Australia.
 This recent travel goodbye made me consider the other side of these musings (and not just the other side of the world).